 A partnership between two companies in which one company pays the other to produce marketing-related content under a product listing or in connection with a hotel review.

-A hotel review in which the reviewer was compensated by the property in some form.
+A hotel review in which the property in some form compensated the reviewer.

-A product listing that includes a photo of a person that has been taken at a specific property, even if it is not the property being reviewed.
+A product listing includes a photo of a person taken at a specific property, even if it is not the property being reviewed.

 A sponsored story or advertisement that includes an image of the product taken at a specific property.